Updated August 19, 2023

 - Now you can edit the templates to your liking.
 Edit them as you see fit.
 You can do anything you want to in this.

 - Click on Close Master.
-This will change all future and ongoing slides to the slide you just created.
-This is actually an amazing way to add a personal touch to your presentation without taking the trouble to actually do it for every slide.
+This will change all future and ongoing slides to the ones you created.
+This is an amazing way to add a personal touch to your presentation without taking the trouble to do it for every slide.

 6. Microsoft Office tips to make you an MS Excel Mastermind

 Here are some Microsoft Office tips for ms excel.
 So just go through the following tips

-- Did you know there is another way to select all the data other than the plain old Ctrl + A?
+- Did you know there is another way to select all the data besides the plain old Ctrl + A?
 You can click the corner button in the top left corner of the spreadsheet, and all your data will be selected instantly.

-- You can also open multiple Excel files together rather than opening them one by one.
+- You can also open multiple Excel files together rather than opening them individually.
 Select all the files and press Enter.
 All these files will now open simultaneously.

 - Annoyed with all the switching between multiple Excel files?
-Working on the wrong sheet can definitely ruin the entire project.
+Working on the wrong sheet can ruin the entire project.
 To shift seamlessly, you can press Ctrl + Tab to shift between these MS Excel sheets freely.